kubernetes-sigs/gateway-api/geps/gep-1494/index.md

 ## Stretch Goals

 * Optionally, a way for Ana to have the ability to disable Authentication and/or Authorization for specific routes when needed, allowing certain routes to not be protected.
 This would probably need to work something like a default enabling at Gateway level, that can be specifically set at lower levels, but further design is TBD.
-This goal comes from the relatively-common desire for Chihiro to be able to set reasonably-secure defaults, and for Ana or others to be able to _disable_ for specific paths for purposes of healthchecking.
+This goal comes from the relatively-common desire for Chihiro to be able to set reasonably-secure defaults, and for Ana or others to be able to _disable_ for specific paths for purposes of health checks.
 The fact that this is relatively undefined is why this goal is _optional_.

 ## Non-Goals